trevorbeingtrevor/TBT_Checkly_CLI_Example_Project/README.md

 # Checkly Monitoring-as-code: Advanced Project

 This example project shows how you can use the Checkly CLI in a monitoring as code (MaC) workflow.
 It was generated using the `npm checkly create`command and selecting the `An advanced TypeScript project with multiple examples and best practices (recommended)` option for the template.
-In addition, the file `./src/__checks__/check-from-dashboard.check.ts` has been added to demonstrate how to bring in previous projects from the dashboard and implement email alerts.
+The file `./src/__checks__/check-from-dashboard.check.ts` has been added to demonstrate how to bring in previous projects from the dashboard and implement email alerts.

 We are using the https://checklyhq.com website as a monitoring target.